-Communications Alliance is pleased to have the opportunity to make a submission to the Senate Finance and Public Administration Committees Exposure Draft of Australian Privacy Amendment Legislation Credit Reporting.
+Communications Alliance is pleased to have the opportunity to make a submission to the inquiry by the Senate Legal and Constitutional Affairs Legislation Committee into the Privacy Amendment (Enhancing Privacy Protection) Bill 2012 ("the Bill").

 Communications Alliance members have an interest in this matter as telecommunications providers are a class of credit provider, according to a Privacy Commissioner Determination.
 However, the access to and use of credit reporting information by telecommunications providers is different to the use and access of more traditional credit providers.
 Communications Alliance members are therefore interested in ensuring that the legislative amendments take into consideration the requirements of different types of credit providers and the legal and regulatory obligations that already apply to those credit providers within their own industries.